andreabac3/Drive-on-Google-Cloud-Platform/README.md

 3) Install the Google Cloud Platform SDK
 4) Configure your Google Cloud Platform account with the GCP CLI and do the same for the Firebase API
 5) You have to replace in code your authentication code otherwise you cannot access to the cloud services <br>
-   5.1 Firebase Auth token in FirebaseLib constructor in the line .setDatabaseUrl("XXX") 5.2 FileController abstract class init change the byte array with your GCP configuration file.
+   5.1 Firebase Auth token in FirebaseLib constructor in the line .setDatabaseUrl("XXX")<br>
+   5.2 FileController abstract class init change the byte array with your GCP configuration file.<br>